Jump to full remarks

 To build on this progress and drive the next generation of advancements, we must continue to improve our innovation ecosystem.
 By expanding access and opportunity, we can unleash the tremendous talents of greater numbers of Americans, spurring us on to greater achievement and global competitiveness.

-This council is an excellent step in that direction, and we look forward to seeking out ways that we can encourage and provide increased access to women, people of color, veterans, and other underrepresented groups so they can succeed in careers as innovators and inventors.
+This Council for Inclusive Innovation (CI2) is an excellent step in that direction, and we look forward to seeking out ways that we can encourage and provide increased access to women, people of color, veterans, and other underrepresented groups so they can succeed in careers as innovators and inventors.

 At Lilly, fulfilling our purpose to make life better relies on scientific discovery and innovation.
 We invent and manufacture medicines that improve and sustain people’s lives.